applicaster/developer.applicaster.com/book/login/iOS.md

 ```

 Please implement the appropriate one according to the usage.
-The policies object is a dictionary that will be containing the metadata giving the specific context.
+The policies object is a dictionary that will contain the metadata giving the specific context.
 Example values can be `playable_items` which would be an array of `ZPPlayable` items or `vod_item_id` for an Applicaster VOD item ID.

 This complience method is usually called before a screen or a player to validate if a user should have access to the requested content.
 To read more about `ZPPlayableItem` please refer to the iOS Player plugin document [Here](/player/iOS.md)

 ## The Provider Logic Protocol {#provider}
-The `ZPLoginProviderLogicProtocol` is a protocol meant for starndartising the structure and calls through a flow.
+The `ZPLoginProviderLogicProtocol` is a protocol meant for standarizing the structure and calls through a flow.
 This protocol is meant to be implemented in cases where the login interface is provided through React Native and is passed at the initialization of a React Native `ZPLoginReactNativeBridge` initialization method.

 Here are the functions included in this protocol: